 Note on Classroom Use

 We emphasize in “Keywords: An Introduction” that one of the primary aims of Keywords for American Cultural Studies is to provoke readers to engage in self-reflexive, open-ended, and future-oriented forms of inquiry as they conduct research on and make claims about “America” and its various “cultures.”
 We want our readers to respond to the online and print essays by revising them or adding to them and, in doing so, supplementing the collective argument of the whole.
 In order to make good on this desire, we built a website as a complement to the first print version of Keywords for American Cultural Studies in 2007.
 This site included an interactive forum, which we called the “Keywords Collaboratory,” where readers could work individually or collaboratively to create new keywords essays.
 Between 2007 and 2014, over five hundred readers used the site to that end, with the vast majority of those uses taking place in the context of college courses in which all or parts of Keywords for American Cultural Studies were assigned.
 These courses included first-year writing sections, large undergraduate lectures, small upper-division seminars, and advanced graduate courses.
 They focused on topics ranging from American studies and cultural studies research methodologies to gender and ethnic studies to video-game studies.
-Our goal in this “Note on Classroom Use” is to catalyze further experimentation on the new site, now that Keywords for American Cultural Studies is a fully print-digital publication.
+Our goal in this “Note on Classroom Use” is to catalyze further experimentation on the new site, now that Keywords for American Cultural Studies, Second Edition is a fully print-digital publication.
 To this end, we focus on classroom use of the print book and digital site, though we also welcome other possibilities, including revisions and additions produced by individuals and collectives located inside or outside higher education.

-Syllabi and assignments from courses that have used Keywords for American Cultural Studies are available on this website, as are selected essays, published here after being edited and reviewed by us.
+Syllabi and assignments from courses that have used Keywords for American Cultural Studies, Second Edition are available on this website, as are selected essays, published here after being edited and reviewed by us.
 We have learned from this emerging archive that keyword essays can play many different roles in courses.
 It is possible to assign them to provide background for other materials that students are reading or research that they are undertaking, though this approach tends to be successful only with advanced students who are prepared to digest the critical debates they encounter.
-In discussions with instructors who have used Keywords for American Cultural Studies in introductory or survey courses, we have consistently heard that it is important to teach the essays by providing some time in class to unpack them, rather than simply assigning them and assuming their immediate legibility.
+In discussions with instructors who have used Keywords for American Cultural Studies, Second Edition in introductory or survey courses, we have consistently heard that it is important to teach the essays by providing some time in class to unpack them, rather than simply assigning them and assuming their immediate legibility.
 The reason for this caution is not that the essays are particularly dense or jargon laden.
 Rather, instructors have found that students need to learn how to approach a keyword essay, to understand it as a specific genre of writing and mode of inquiry.
 If this preparatory work is not done, the risk is that students will misread the individual essays and the publication as a whole as a reference guide whose aim is to define or fix the meanings of terms.
 If they adopt this approach, they will be frustrated, largely because the essays quite deliberately take a more critical, self-reflexive, and speculative stance in relation to their objects of inquiry.
-We wrote “Keywords: An Introduction,” in part, to provide a resource for instructors who want to teach Keywords for American Cultural Studies as a methodology, not just a mapping of clusters of important concepts and terms.
+We wrote “Keywords: An Introduction,” in part, to provide a resource for instructors who want to teach Keywords for American Cultural Studies, Second Edition as a methodology, not just a mapping of clusters of important concepts and terms.

-Other instructors have moved beyond using Keywords for American Cultural Studies as a map of the fields it surveys or a primer in critical methodologies.
+Other instructors have moved beyond using Keywords for American Cultural Studies, Second Edition as a map of the fields it surveys or a primer in critical methodologies.
 With great success, they have asked students to produce keywords projects of their own, accepting the invitation we offer to our readers to respond to the publication by producing new knowledge themselves.
 Some assignments ask students to revise or supplement published keyword essays; others invite them to create essays about terms not included there.
 Both types of assignments have often begun from a version of the prompts we asked our authors to use in constructing their essays:

 - What kinds of critical projects does your keyword enable?